Are you looking for a free yet reliable ukulele tuner app? Wondering if an app can actually do a reliable job of helping you tune your instrument?

 In short, yes!
 Ukulele tuning apps have improved a lot in recent years.

 As phone hardware has improved, inbuilt microphones have got better, and tuning apps have become more accurate.
-Whether you are using iOS or Android, free apps are a convenient alternative to clip-on tuners.
+Whether you are using iOS or Android, free apps are a convenient alternative to clip-on tuners (even if they are not as good).

 Our current top five free ukulele tuner apps are listed below: